xinchen13/gem5-noc/README.md

 # NoC simulation in gem5(a simple tutorial for Garnet)
-run and modify Garnet as a stand-alone in gem5.
+Run and modify Garnet as a stand-alone in gem5.
 Garnet models the interconnection network in gem5.
 It is cyclic accurate, implements the micro-architecture of on-chip router, and uses gem5 ruby memory system for topology and routing

 ## Purposes
 - 熟练使用体系结构模拟器 gem5 进行建模
 - 深入理解高性能体系结构的建模，NoC与Cache coherence

 ## Compile and first run
-to run Garnet as a stand-alone, compile it with the following command
+To run Garnet as a stand-alone, compile it with the following command

 ```sh
 scons build/Garnet_standalone/gem5.debug PROTOCOL=Garnet_standalone -j9
 ```

-run gem5 using the `garnet_synth_traffic.py` configuration file with default configuration parameters
+Run gem5 using the `garnet_synth_traffic.py` configuration file with default configuration parameters

 ```sh
 ./build/Garnet_standalone/gem5.debug configs/example/garnet_synth_traffic.py
 ```

 ## Configuration parameters
-in general, all the configurations can be found in `config/` folder. most of the configuration parameters related to Garnet can be found in the following files and folders
+In general, all the configurations can be found in `config/` folder. most of the configuration parameters related to Garnet can be found in the following files and folders
 - `configs/common/Options.py`: general configration parameters (i.e. number CPUs, directories, memory size, ... etc.)
 - `configs/network/Network.py`: network configuration parameters (i.e. router & link latency, routing algorithm, topology... etc.)
 - `configs/topologies/`: topologies are defined here
 - `configs/example/garnet_synth_traffic.py`: template file, include configuration parameters related to a single run (i.e. traffic pattern type, injection rate, number of simulation cycles, ... etc.)

-change any default value of any configuration parameter directly in the related configuration file or change it from command line as follows: `./build/Garnet_standalone/gem5.debug configs/example/garnet_synth_traffic.py [--configuration_name=value]`, e.g.
+Change any default value of any configuration parameter directly in the related configuration file or change it from command line as follows: `./build/Garnet_standalone/gem5.debug configs/example/garnet_synth_traffic.py [--configuration_name=value]`, e.g.

 ```sh
 ./build/Garnet_standalone/gem5.debug configs/example/garnet_synth_traffic.py \